 One criterion to look for in a good French teacher is temperament.

-If you are looking for beginner French classes London, relying on feedback from that instructor’s former students is one way to gauge his/her patience, understanding and support.
+If you are looking for beginner French classes in Bangalore, relying on feedback from that instructor's former students is one way to gauge his/her patience, understanding and support.

 The website Rate my Teachers makes it easy to get an overview of the quality of instruction you would be treated to by any given teacher on that list.

 But... these are all school teachers!
 How are you, an adult hoping for extracurricular lessons in advanced French, supposed to benefit from those reviews?